eBorland/nlp-workshop/README.md

 // TODO Credentials

 #### Option 2 - Not credit/debit card required:
-1) Form teams of 4, assign your team a name and create (or use an existing one) a google account.
+1) Create 4-person teams, assign your team a name and create (or use an existing one) a Google account.
-2) Send an email with subject "HackUPC Team: <team name>" to eric.borlandacosta@soprasteria.com indicating the fullname of each of you and the google account email you decided to use.
+2) Send an email with subject "HackUPC Team: <team name>" to eric.borlandacosta@soprasteria.com indicating the fullname of each of you and the Google account email you decided to use.
 3) Wait to be assigned to a Google Cloud Project.
-We will send you a .credentials.json file that you will have to include into the root of this project
+We will send you a .credentials.json file that you will have to include to the root of this project
-4) Once receive the Google Cloud email, follow the instructions to signup into Google Cloud
+4) Once you receive the Google Cloud email, follow the instructions to signup to Google Cloud.

 ### Google Cloud AutoML Model
 1) Login into the [Google Cloud Console](https://console.cloud.google.com)
 2) Go to [Natural Language](https://cloud.google.com/automl/ui/text/overview)
-3) Select "Get started with AutoML"
+3) Select "Get started with AutoML".
-4) [ONLY THE BRAVE] It will require to activate Billing account and to enable the API.
+4) [ONLY THE BRAVE] It will require to activate the Billing account and to enable the API.
 Follow the manual steps using the console. // TODO
-5) Create a new dataset by clicking on "New dataset"
+5) Create a new dataset by clicking on "New dataset".

 ```Brief explanation of AutoML and Datasets: https://cloud.google.com/natural-language/automl/docs/beginners-guide```
 ```Create an inclusive Model: https://cloud.google.com/inclusive-ml/```

 6) Compress and import the dataset located in ./dataset/ folder or create one of your own (you can try with multi-label if your model requires it)
-7) Wait until the dataset is processed, keep in mind that the bigger the dataset, the longer it will take to process it
+7) Wait until the dataset is processed, keep in mind that the bigger the dataset, the longer it will take to process
-8) Once is processed, you must train your model.
+8) Once processed, you must train your model.
 Click on train and wait until the training is completed.
 It might take several hours
-9) Once the model is prepared, you just have to add a config/dev.json file with the path to your model (replacing <PROJECT_ID> and <MODEL_ID> like the following:
+9) Once the model is prepared, you just have to add a config/dev.json file at the project root with the path to your model (replacing <PROJECT_ID> and <MODEL_ID> like the following:

 ```json
 {